finn-no/retriable-kafka-consumer/README.md

 If processing of a kafka-record throws an unhandled exception, the record is re-sent to a retry-topic.
 The record will then be retried until it is successfully processed without exceptions or the `retryPeriod` is exceeded.

+This library is suitable for low to medium volume topics where reliability is important.
+Avoid use cases like high volume log analytics, click stream aggregations, dashboards etc where an occasional lost message is acceptable.

 # Usage